SudhaChandranBC/100DaysOfCloud/Journey/002/Readme.md

 - Today I learnt how to host a static website on S3.
 - Creating buckets, configuring properties, policies.
 - Creation of DNS name.
-- Here's my dev post of my learnings. https
+- Here's my dev post of my learnings.

 ## Social Proof